 Many regions around the globe and US states are implementing privacy regulations that set strict guidelines for how organisations collect and use consumer data.
+These include the EU General Data Protection Regulation (GDPR), California Consumer Privacy Act, Illinois' Biometric Information Privacy Act, and the NYSDFS Part 500, among numerous others.

 Many of these regulations carry heavy fines, penalties, and the potential for lawsuits, not just for data breaches, but also for improper handling of consumer data.
-Business leaders recognise the growing risk - ranking regulation/legislation the fourth top risk in our 2019 Global Cyber Risk Perception Survey
+Business leaders recognise the growing risk - ranking regulation/legislation the fourth top risk in our 2019 Global Cyber Risk Perception Survey.